Onboarding Instructors

 Pay for school camps and holiday camps

 Please remember that your wages are before VAT.
-You will be paying German (Lohnsteuer) Income tax, that you can then claim back – see Taxes.
+You will be paying German Income tax (Lohnsteuer, about 8-10% of wages) Income tax, that you can then claim back – see Taxes.

 German Taxes